charity-g/shelf/README.md

 shelf. is an intelligent skincare auditor that decodes your regimen.
 By analyzing the chemical composition of your products, it transforms a cluttered bathroom vanity into a simple complete routine

 Features:
-- We translate "enigmatic" chemical names into plain English.
+- We translate enigmatic chemical names into plain English.
 The app categorizes ingredients by their functional purpose (e.g., humectants, exfoliants, antioxidants).
 - Before you buy that new viral cream, shelf. scans the ingredients.
-If you already own a product with a 90% bio-similarity or the same primary function, the app warns you of the "Redundant Buy."
+If you already own a product with similar ingredients or the same primary function, the app warns you of the redundant buy.
 - Instead of suggesting more products, shelf. identifies what your routine is actually missing (e.g., "You have three hydrators, but no SPF").

 ## How we built it